rtk0c/dont-starve-mods/KeybindLib/README.md

 ## Quickstart

+Set your `priority` [low enough](./modinfo.lua#L23) such that it loads after KeybindLib.
-Make your mod depend on this with `mod_dependencies` in your `modinfo.lua`, and (if yours is published on Steam Workshop) add [this mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3250212696) as a required item.
+Make your mod depend on this with `mod_dependencies` in your `modinfo.lua`[^1].
+If yours is published on Steam Workshop, depend on KeybindLib by using the Add/Remove Required Items button on your item's page, consult your search engine of choice for more details; this mod's steam page is https://steamcommunity.com/sharedfiles/filedetails/?id=3250212696.
+This makes users subscribing to your item automatically subscribe to KeybindLib as well.

 In your `modmain.lua`,
 ```lua
 local modname = GLOBAL.KnownModIndex:GetModActualName(modinfo.name)